arogers1/arogers1.github.io/_posts/2016-09-05-Building-Skynet-Machine-Learning-Part-3.md

 ### Unsupervised Learning

 Unsupervised learning problems are those in which you don't have any right answers to begin with, but you know (or suspect) that there are meaningful patterns in the data and want to find those patterns. *Clustering* is a very common type of unsupervised learning, in which you want to group your data into *clusters* according to which data points go well together (by some definition of "going well together").
 For example, a company's marketing team may want to group their customers into different market segments based on demographics, habits, interests, and other information.
-Here's an example of a clustering algorithm being run on the famous Iris dataset, which has data on different types of flowers:
+Here's an example of a clustering algorithm being run on the famous Iris dataset, which has data on different types of flowers.
+Each color is a cluster, so points of the same color are in the same cluster:

 ![alt text](../images/iris_clusters.png)